winuxx/promise-pool/README.md

 # Description

-A tool to run promises concurrently just like Promise.all and has an additional pool limit
+A tool to run promises concurrently like Promise.all but has an additional pool limit

 # How to use